-The SWC membership will represent all school levels (K-12) and include (to the extent possible), but not be limited to: parents and caregivers; students; representatives of the school nutrition program (e.g., school nutrition director); physical education teachers; health education teachers; school health professionals (e.g., health education teachers, school health services staff [e.g., nurses, physicians, dentists, health educators, and other allied health personnel who provide school health services], and mental health and social services staff [e.g., school counselors, psychologists, social workers, or psychiatrists]; school administrators (e.g., superintendent, principal, vice principal), school board members; health professionals (e.g., dietitians, doctors, nurses, dentists); and the general public.
-When possible, membership will also include Supplemental Nutrition Assistance Program Education coordinators (SNAP-EDEDSNAP-Ed).
+The SWC membership will represent all school levels (TK-12) and include (to the extent possible), but not be limited to: parents and caregivers; students; representatives of the school nutrition program; physical education teachers; school health professionals, health education teachers, school health services staff, and mental health and social services staff; school administrators, school board members; health professionals; and the general public.
+When possible, membership will also include Supplemental Nutrition Assistance Program Education coordinators.
 To the extent possible, the SWC will include representatives that reflect the diversity of the community.